 Makoto Shinkai, who has created numbers of films, commercials, and other media works, credits Japanese teenage life to manga, anime, as his inspirations.
-Makoto has also been known as “The New Miyazaki” because of his creative talent and beautiful visual artworks, And his newest movie “Kimi no Na wa.
-(Your Name.)” created a historical hit in Japan and worldwide.
+Makoto has also been known as “The New Miyazaki” because of his creative talent and beautiful visual artworks, And his newest movie “Your Name” created a historical hit in Japan and worldwide.
 Let’s take a moment to explore 5 of his best-rated works today.

 This could be the saddest Makoto Shinkai movies, it’s a story about first love and the physical and emotional distance between people that keeps growing larger and larger.
 It has split into three segments, while the segments come together to create an overall story, the first one is about sadness when a friend’s move away from felt like the end of the world.
 And while Takaki does grow up over the next two segments, something inside his heart can’t let go of his elementary school mood.
 The film’s conclusion intends to leave us with not only the regretful of acceptance but also a nostalgic reverence for the dreamed life that we all have when we’re young.